-A. DUO-LOK QUICK CONNECT BUCKLES (FIGURE 8A)
+A. QUICK CONNECT BUCKLES (FIGURE 8A)

 - 1. Engage: Insert the tab into the receptor.
 You should hear a click when the buckle is secured. - 2.
 Disengage: Squeeze the lock levers on either side of the receptor.
 Pull the tab out of the receptor. - 3.
-Adjust: Unlock the webbing lock, then turn and hold the buckle 90 degrees from the harness strap.
+Adjust: Turn and hold the buckle 90 degrees from the harness strap.
 To shorten webbing, pull down on the adjustment strap.
-To lengthen webbing, pull upwards on the buckle. - ☑ The webbing lock only restricts harness strap adjustment.
-It does not prevent buckle disengagement.
+To lengthen webbing, pull upwards on the buckle.